|

 of the Mississippi River is in

 California.
-The Knights Ferry bridge in Stanislaus county, off of Highway
+The Knights Ferry Bridge in Stanislaus county, off of Highway

 108/120 on the way to Yosemite National Park or the Sonora Pass had been